Bristol-Myers Squibb (NYSE:BMY) Shares Sold by Nwam LLC

-Nwam LLC trimmed its stake in shares of Bristol-Myers Squibb (NYSE:BMY – Get Rating) by 8.2% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+Nwam LLC trimmed its holdings in shares of Bristol-Myers Squibb (NYSE:BMY – Get Rating) by 8.2% during the second quarter, according to its most recent Form 13F filing with the SEC.
 The firm owned 17,042 shares of the biopharmaceutical company’s stock after selling 1,532 shares during the period.
-Nwam LLC’s holdings in Bristol-Myers Squibb were worth $1,298,000 as of its most recent filing with the Securities & Exchange Commission.
+Nwam LLC’s holdings in Bristol-Myers Squibb were worth $1,298,000 as of its most recent SEC filing.

-Several other institutional investors also recently bought and sold shares of the stock.
-Cahaba Wealth Management Inc. increased its position in Bristol-Myers Squibb by 2.5% in the 1st quarter.
-Cahaba Wealth Management Inc. now owns 5,391 shares of the biopharmaceutical company’s stock worth $405,000 after buying an additional 132 shares during the period.
-Resonant Capital Advisors LLC boosted its stake in Bristol-Myers Squibb by 0.3% during the second quarter.
-Resonant Capital Advisors LLC now owns 42,297 shares of the biopharmaceutical company’s stock worth $3,280,000 after buying an additional 134 shares in the last quarter.
-MV Capital Management Inc. increased its holdings in Bristol-Myers Squibb by 10.7% in the 1st quarter.
-MV Capital Management Inc. now owns 1,391 shares of the biopharmaceutical company’s stock valued at $102,000 after buying an additional 135 shares during the period.
-Bernardo Wealth Planning LLC lifted its holdings in shares of Bristol-Myers Squibb by 4.3% during the 1st quarter.
-Bernardo Wealth Planning LLC now owns 3,389 shares of the biopharmaceutical company’s stock worth $247,000 after acquiring an additional 139 shares during the period.
-Finally, Providence Wealth Advisors LLC boosted its position in shares of Bristol-Myers Squibb by 0.5% during the 1st quarter.
-Providence Wealth Advisors LLC now owns 27,047 shares of the biopharmaceutical company’s stock valued at $1,997,000 after acquiring an additional 139 shares in the last quarter.
-76.54% of the stock is currently owned by hedge funds and other institutional investors.
+Several other hedge funds and other institutional investors have also modified their holdings of BMY.
+Spectrum Management Group LLC grew its holdings in shares of Bristol-Myers Squibb by 113.1% during the first quarter.
+Spectrum Management Group LLC now owns 341 shares of the biopharmaceutical company’s stock valued at $25,000 after purchasing an additional 181 shares during the last quarter.
+Schubert & Co grew its stake in Bristol-Myers Squibb by 119.1% during the 2nd quarter.
+Schubert & Co now owns 333 shares of the biopharmaceutical company’s stock worth $26,000 after buying an additional 181 shares during the last quarter.
+Castle Wealth Management LLC acquired a new stake in Bristol-Myers Squibb in the second quarter worth $26,000.
+Evolution Advisers Inc. bought a new stake in Bristol-Myers Squibb in the first quarter valued at $29,000.
+Finally, Carl Stuart Investment Advisor Inc. acquired a new position in shares of Bristol-Myers Squibb during the first quarter valued at $30,000.
+76.54% of the stock is owned by institutional investors and hedge funds.

 Insider Buying and Selling at Bristol-Myers Squibb

-In other Bristol-Myers Squibb news, CEO Giovanni Caforio sold 50,000 shares of the company’s stock in a transaction on Thursday, September 15th.
-The shares were sold at an average price of $71.84, for a total transaction of $3,592,000.00.
-Following the completion of the sale, the chief executive officer now owns 501,104 shares in the company, valued at approximately $35,999,311.36.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In related news, EVP Rupert Vessey sold 45,910 shares of the firm’s stock in a transaction on Monday, November 7th.
-The shares were sold at an average price of $78.88, for a total transaction of $3,621,380.80.
-Following the sale, the executive vice president now directly owns 57,079 shares in the company, valued at $4,502,391.52.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, CEO Giovanni Caforio sold 50,000 shares of the stock in a transaction dated Thursday, September 15th.
-The stock was sold at an average price of $71.84, for a total value of $3,592,000.00.
-Following the transaction, the chief executive officer now owns 501,104 shares of the company’s stock, valued at approximately $35,999,311.36.
+In other Bristol-Myers Squibb news, CFO David V. Elkins sold 133,951 shares of the stock in a transaction that occurred on Tuesday, September 13th.
+The shares were sold at an average price of $71.30, for a total value of $9,550,706.30.
+Following the completion of the sale, the chief financial officer now owns 100,460 shares in the company, valued at approximately $7,162,798.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+In other Bristol-Myers Squibb news, CFO David V. Elkins sold 133,951 shares of the stock in a transaction on Tuesday, September 13th.
+The shares were sold at an average price of $71.30, for a total transaction of $9,550,706.30.
+Following the transaction, the chief financial officer now directly owns 100,460 shares of the company’s stock, valued at $7,162,798.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, EVP Ann Powell sold 25,000 shares of the business’s stock in a transaction dated Wednesday, September 14th.
+The stock was sold at an average price of $70.75, for a total value of $1,768,750.00.
+Following the completion of the sale, the executive vice president now directly owns 50,476 shares of the company’s stock, valued at approximately $3,571,177.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 279,861 shares of company stock valued at $20,275,587.
-0.09% of the stock is currently owned by insiders.
+Insiders have sold a total of 279,861 shares of company stock valued at $20,275,587 in the last three months.
+0.09% of the stock is currently owned by company insiders.

 Bristol-Myers Squibb Company discovers, develops, licenses, manufactures, and markets biopharmaceutical products worldwide.
 It offers products for hematology, oncology, cardiovascular, immunology, fibrotic, neuroscience, and covid-19 diseases.
 The company's products include Revlimid, an oral immunomodulatory drug for the treatment of multiple myeloma; Eliquis, an oral inhibitor for reduction in risk of stroke/systemic embolism in NVAF, and for the treatment of DVT/PE; Opdivo for anti-cancer indications; Pomalyst/Imnovid indicated for patients with multiple myeloma; and Orencia for adult patients with active RA and psoriatic arthritis.